 It is reported as a major honey plant in China, India, Mauritius, Thailand and Taiwan and as a minor honey plant in South African and Florida.
 Yields are moderate and range from 7 to 27 kgs (15 to 60 lbs) per colony per season.
 The honey is light golden in colour, sometimes with a reddish tinge, or dark in dry years and slightly acid in flavour.
 After several months it starts to granulate to a medium grain.

 Lychee is one of the most climate-sensitive fruit trees and selection of the wrong variety for an area can result in sporadic or no fruiting.
-Generally, the tree needs cool, dry conditions during flowering for good flowering to occur and the amount of chilling required is largely dependent on the variety.
-Some selected varieties and their chilling requirements are listed below.
+Generally, the tree needs cool, dry conditions before flowering for good flowering to occur and the amount of chilling required is largely dependent on the variety.
+Listed at the end of this section are the chilling requirements for some selected varieties.

-Its cultivation is most suitable in moderately humid to humid subtropical and tropical mid- to high-elevation climates, generally in frost-free areas with annual lows of 15 to 19 °C, annual highs of 23 to 32 °C, annual rainfall of 1100 to 4000 mm and a dry season of 4 months or less.
+Lychee cultivation is most suitable in humid subtropical and tropical mid- to high-elevation climates, generally frost-free areas with annual lows of 15 to 20 °C, annual highs of 23 to 32 °C, annual rainfall of 1000 to 4000 mm and a dry season of 4 months or less.
+Lychee trees may fail to flower and fruit, or do so poorly, in areas where the average low of the coldest month is above 16 °C (61 °F).

 Lychee can also be cultivated with irrigation in areas with low rainfall and a long dry season.
-In fact, most lychee cultivation in India is with irrigation and the centre of Indian lychee cultivation, Muzaffarpur, in Bihar state, experiences a dry season of 7 months.
+In fact, most lychee cultivation in India is with irrigation and the centre of Indian lychee cultivation, located around Muzaffarpur, in Bihar state, experiences a dry season lasting 7 months.

 Low chill varieties for warm subtropical and cool-winter tropical climates include 'San Ye Hong', 'Kaimana', 'Groff', 'Souey Tung', 'Kwai Mi' (aka.
 'Mauritius' and 'Tai So') and ‘Fei Zi Xiao’.